rafaelcorsi/rafaelcorsi/README.md

 ### Miscellaneous (technical)

-Most from the time that I worked at the NSEE lab at [Maua](https://maua.br)
+Most from the time that I worked at the NSEE laboratory at [Maua](https://maua.br) were I was developing an [EGSE for the ESA Plato](https://plato-project.iaa.es/node/17) project and working with aerospace electronics systems.

 ```
 FERRÃO, R. C.; AUGUSTO, SERGIO RIBEIRO ; SILVA, TIAGO SANCHES DA ; PARRO, V. C. .